 "No," she said with tears in her eyes.
 "He is now in prison serving a life term for murder.
 You see, we spent all of our time in teaching him how to walk and run, read and write, but we did not teach him where to walk and what to read and who he should communicate with."

 David prayed, "Teach me Your way, O Lord, and I will walk in Your truth; give me an undivided heart, that I may fear Your name."

-Prayer: Father, write on each of our hearts the words of Your Son: "I am the way, the truth and the life!"
+Prayer: Father, write on our hearts and in our minds the words of Your Son: "I am the way, the truth and the life!"
+May we share those words with others.
 In Jesus’ Name, Amen.